itshui3/itshui3/README.md

 I started writing the codes in 2019, now I write better codes.

-My pinned projects include stuff I've worked on with others as well as my own projects.
+I've worked on projects with others in teams as well as on my own.

-My current goal is to become a better web dev :).
+My current goal is to become better at building out ideas on the web(and getting better at UI design) :).